-Suggestion: keep your valuables discreetly and safely hidden while wearing an obvious valuables pouch that can act as a decoy. over 8 years agoAnswered by Yuki via WorldNomads.com
+Suggestion: keep your valuables discreetly and safely hidden while wearing an obvious valuables pouch that can act as a decoy. almost 9 years agoAnswered by Yuki via WorldNomads.com

 I agree with the above.
 Also, avoid having valuables in a backpack, as you cannot have your eyes on it all the time.
 Under clothes belts are the best for important items.
-You can also buy some very safe bags like: http://www.pacsafe.com/www/index.php I have found them very useful and reliable. over 8 years ago
+You can also buy some very safe bags like: http://www.pacsafe.com/www/index.php I have found them very useful and reliable. almost 9 years ago

 My experience in Paris tells me that if you wear a backpack you'd better wear it in front of you in crowded places.
-Several times there were attempts on my wife's backpack at the Underground Stations (Metropolitain) especially at the moment of passing turnstiles. over 8 years ago
+Several times there were attempts on my wife's backpack at the Underground Stations (Metropolitain) especially at the moment of passing turnstiles. almost 9 years ago

 Someone tried to scam me down near the Louvre by claiming I had dropped a gold wedding ring.
 When he tried to give it back to me he said he should be given a reward for being generous.
 I told him that I hadnt dropped a ring and if it was lost, then I was going to call the police - and with that, he scarpered.
 Same thing happened again a couple of days later with one guy offering me back "my ring" whilst a couple of his mates (I guess) came over to congratulate me and tell me how lucky I was.
 I guess they wanted a diversion before attempting to get my bag etc. Didnt work.